bowo-prasetyo/forkbuild/docs/Architecture.md

 SpatialEditingService (application/SpatialEditingService.js) is the sole authority for translating editing intent into domain mutations.
-It exposes getEditingContext(selection) -> SpatialEditingContext and
+It exposes getEditingContext(selection) -> SpatialEditingContext,
-imperative operations like moveBrick(documentId, buildingId, brickId, delta).
-The UI calls these; it never touches Brick.position directly.
+single-brick operations like moveBrick(documentId, buildingId, brickId, delta), and selection-level operations moveSelection(), rotateSelection(), and deleteSelection().
+For multi-selection, the service builds one child MoveBrickCommand/RotateBrickCommand/DeleteBrickCommand per selected item and wraps them in a CompositeCommand.
+The UI calls these operations; it never touches Brick.position directly.

 The editing flow is: